randomtruffles/Dominion_League/resources.md

   * **Various cards**: Sometimes, when a card plays another card, you cannot call a Royal Carriage on the first card.
 This bug is uncommon and the circumstances that cause it are unknown.
   * **Various cards/landscapes**: If you play a card multiple times and it doesn't leave play at least one of those times, but then does leave play a later time, you may be able to call a Royal Carriage to replay it.
+  * **Snowy Village**: See **Snowy Village** below.
 * **Scepter**: See **Crown** above.
 * **Scheme**: You cannot choose which copy of a card to put onto your deck when the client stacks them in your play area.
 For example, it might choose a copy of Treasure Hunter from a stack of Treasure Hunters that you wanted to exchange for a Warrior.
 * **Small Castle**: When you play Small Castle and have no other Castles in hand, you are forced to trash the Small Castle from play.
 * **Sleigh**: You can react with Sleighs even if they have left your hand and moved back.
 For example, if you have a Sleigh in hand and gain a Sleigh, you can react with them both in an infinite loop.
-* **Snowy Village**: If you played a Snowy Village this turn, have a Coin of the Realm on your Tavern mat, have Villagers, and have 0 Actions remaining, you may play an Action card from your hand, automatically using a Villager to do so.
+* **Snowy Village**: If you played a Snowy Village this turn, have a Coin of the Realm or a Royal Carriage on your Tavern mat, have Villagers, and have 0 Actions remaining, you may play an Action card from your hand, automatically using a Villager to do so.
 Note you cannot spend the Villagers manually for +Actions, and in all cases you correctly do not actually get +Actions from spending any.
 * **Star Chart**: See **Fleet** above.
 * **Stonemason**: You cannot choose to overpay an amount that would not gain you cards.
 * **Storyteller**: See **Black Market** above.